codesubmission-tool/Anti-tamper-Perturbation/README.md

 For the SOTA purification GridPure, we need to purify the protected image first and then do generation.

-**Purification**
+**SOTA Purification**
 ```
 cd evaluation/GrIDPure
 bash purify_by_gridpure.sh input_path output_path
 ```

 **Generation**

-Modify the path defined on ./configs/metrics.yaml
+Modify the settings defined on ./configseval_{CelebA-HQ}/{VGGFac2}.
+You need to define the path to original dataset images and the output path of the generation.
 ```
 cd evaluation

 python generate.py --dataset CelebA-HQ --method CAAT
 ```

 ## :unlock: Verification after the Purifications

-Modify the settings defined on ./configs/verification.yaml
+Modify the settings defined on ./configs/verification.yaml.
+You need to define the path to the authorized image (message_dir), the output path, the method used for protection and the dataset name.
 ```
 cd authorization

 bash scripts/verify_record.sh
 ```
+Inside verify_record.sh, you can define the path to the pretrained authoirzation model.

-the bit error values are stored in metrics/results and can be used to calculate Protection Success Rate (PSR).
+the bit error values are stored in metrics/results by default and can be used to calculate Protection Success Rate (PSR).

 ## :lock: Protection Success Rate Calculation

 - Modify the settings in merics/PSR.py defined in line 18, 22, 23
 - Modify the settings in merics/PSR_wauth.py defined in line 20, 27, 28, 29

+PSR.py is for the images only with protection perturbation, while PSR_wauth.py is for the images with authorization perturbation and protection perturbation (i.e., ATP).
 ```
 cd metrics